kckecheng/cheatsheets/misc.md

 Disconnect-PSSession $session
 ```

-## Windows - Run powershell commands in the background through ssh
+### Run powershell commands in the background through ssh

 OpenSSH server can be enabled on current Windows releases.
 It makes running cmd commands remotely possible.
 However, to run powershell commands, all commands need to be formated within one line and wrapped as 'powershell -command "xxx; xxx; ..."'